MASTER OF ARTS (MA) IN

 Do you accept out-of-state students for the program?

-Yes, we accept students both in state and out of state as long as they have a valid teacher certification.
+Yes, we accept students both in-state and out-of-state as long as they have a valid teacher certification.

 Student Spotlight